World Bank-funded education centers launched in Rwanda

-Rwanda's Kigali on Tuesday launched operation of four education centers of excellence financed by the World Bank with the hope of strengthening …
+KIGALI Rwanda (Xinhua) — Rwanda's Kigali on Tuesday launched operation of four education centers of excellence financed by the World Bank with …

 World Bank-funded education centers launched in Rwanda